mzraghib/TeamRPZ/README.md

 #About Us
 We are Android and Windows application noobs trying to jump into Android programming with an ambitious project.
 We believe we'll be a force to reckon with in some time!

-Our code lies in branches since nothing is final yet.